rakeshravidata/Pudhina/index.md

 <body style="margin:1200;padding:1200">
 <font size="6"><span style="font-weight: bold;"> <span style="color:black">Summary</span> </span><br></font>
 <div id="describe-text" align="justify">
 	<p>I am a budding data science professional who is passionate about finding machine learning applications in business and technology.
 From an industry exposure perspective, I have 4 years of experience in Data Analytics and managing client relationships across digital marketing, e-commerce, and insurance.
 I have substantial experience in complex data analysis, text mining, automation, data visualization and deploying machine learning models on real-world data.
 Working as a client-facing Data Analyst has helped me immensely in empathizing with business problems.
 I love talking about data and thrive on communicating the insights derived from data to non-technical stakeholders or clients.
-I have two research papers on application of Data Science in cybersecurity.
-I am currently working on a DARPA funded cybersecurity initiative at the University of Virginia to build and deploy a deep learning framework to detect malicious attacks.</p>
+I have published two research papers on applications of Data Science in cybersecurity.
+I am currently working on a DARPA funded cybersecurity initiative at the school of engineering, University of Virginia to build and deploy a deep learning framework to detect malicious attacks.</p>

 <p>Throughout my life, I have always enjoyed engaging in sports and physical education.
 I have played Junior professional and college tennis in India.
 At the age of 12, I started touring the country alone to compete in tennis tournaments and learned how to manage my time effectively between practice, matches, and school.
-I also had the opportunity to captain my regional team for five years and this experience held me in good stead when I led a team of data analysts.</p>
+I also had the opportunity to captain my regional team for five years and this experience held me in good stead when I led a team of data analysts.
+When I am not playing tennis or working on Data Science projects, I teach English to underpriveleged kids in India and teach meditation to young adults.  </p>

-<p>I always bring in a lean sigma perspective to every task I perform.
-I have undertaken quite a few process improvement endeavors which have positively impacted the teams that I have worked with.</p>

-<p>I am also a big sports aficionado.
-I play Tennis, Badminton, Soccer, Basketball and Table Tennis.
-I love Roger Federer and the Golden State Warriors and watch all their games.</p>
+<p>I am currently pursing a Master's degree in Data Science at the University of Virgina but a Mechanical Engineer by training.</p>

 	<p><strong> <a href="https://github.com/rakeshravidata"> repository</a> </strong></p>
 </div>